realityforge/planet_quake/README.md

   * Extra UI menus with multiQVM, for voting on maps and bitcoin setup
   * Use com_journal instead of index.json (or manifest.json in quakejs)
   * Download files using offsets out of pk3 files, like streaming a part of the zip file, add this to native dedicated server and UDP downloads, this won't work on Google CDN because there is no accept-ranges support with compression
-  * Drag and drop for sharing game content with the browser. .cfg file uploads/local imports
   * Multiple map loader in parallel with teleport switch
   * Instant replay
   * HTML and CSS menu renderer